H4NM/WhoYouCalling/README.md

 ![FolderResults](imgs/ExampleOutput.png)

 ### To Do:
+- [ ] Add resolved IP for domainname
+- [ ] Add console on hit enter event to print status of capture process
 - [ ] Create Wireshark filter in addition to BPF filter
 - [ ] Add flag to capture every process with the same executable name rather than following a chain of PIDs.
   -  Noticed in the execution of firefox where it called a seperate process (explorer.exe) to start firefox.
 This is missed by --fulltracking.